Honey (Mariah Carey song): Background and recording

 After the success of her urban crossover album Daydream, Carey began exerting more control over the creative aspects of her career.
 In doing so, she began pursuing a more hip-hop oriented sound, something very different from anything she had recorded previously.
-However, she was still writing ballads with Afanasieff, but began looking for more hip-hop/R&B producers to helm part of her new project.
+She was still writing ballads with Afanasieff, but began looking for more hip-hop/R&B producers to helm part of her new project.
 Carey began working on the song, recorded in February 1997, with Q-Tip.
 They brought the lyrics, samples and melody over to Puff Daddy who, as a producer, had just earned his second number-one single on the Billboard Hot 100 with "Mo Money Mo Problems."
+In an interview with DJ Suss One's The Feature Presentation, Mariah Carey revealed that the remix of her song "Honey," which ultimately featured Mase and The LOX, was originally intended to include The Notorious B.I.G. prior to his death.
 Due to reports of Puffy's overbearing nature, Carey recorded her vocals separately, until she gave him a few demos to choose from.
 Puffy explained why Carey recorded her vocals separately, and his feelings regarding having worked with her:

 A lot of people feel I'm overbearing, so I wasn't allowed in the studio when she did her vocals.
 I'm trying to work on that, I'm such a perfectionist, sometimes I don't give people the chance to breathe.
 So I've been banned from a lot of studios.
 Mariah [recorded "Honey"] until she thought it was perfect, like a hundred times.
 She gave me like a hundred tracks to choose from.

 Puffy expressed his respect for Carey and her craft, mentioning that she re-did her vocals many times until she felt they were perfect.
 After they had the vocals, Carey and Puffy began working on the song's hook and incorporating the music samples and blending them into the bridge and chorus.
 After the song was completed, Combs was very confident with the song, calling it "slammin'," but because of its heavy hip-hop influence, he felt only cautiously optimistic about the song's commercial success.
 On a more personal note, "Honey" served as Carey's first single after her separation from estranged husband, Tommy Mottola, who also lead her current record label, Columbia Records.